 GiveWell focuses on charities that help people living on less than the equivalent of $2 per day.
 There are many high-impact giving opportunities in this area, because we can do the most good with our resources by helping people in the greatest need.
 As GiveWell puts it, "your dollar goes further overseas."

 In addition to recommending the best giving opportunities, GiveWell provides the evidence and reasoning behind their recommendations.

-They evaluate charities based on seven criteria: programs, room for more funding, cost effectiveness, track record, leadership and culture, strategy, and adaptability.
+They evaluate charities based on four criteria: programs, room for more funding, cost-effectiveness, and the leadership and culture of the charity.

 ACE focuses on areas of animal advocacy that are particularly large in scale, tractable, and in need.
 This includes farmed animal advocacy, wild animal advocacy, and more.

 In addition to recommending three top charities and 13 standout charities, ACE conducts foundational research and publishes the thoughts and reasoning behind their decisions.

 In addition to donating to charities that have been recommended by a third-party evaluator, you might want to look into charities that have been supported by trusted foundations or funds.
 While funds don't always publish extensive reviews of the charities they support, they usually provide some reasoning for their decisions.
 If you find a fund that aligns well with your giving goals, you can check which charities the fund has supported in recent months or years.
 Chances are, at a minimum, these charities have been vetted by the grantmakers and no red flags have been found.